rudiniemeijer/softwarecircus/README.md

 In order to program the NodeMCU, a computer with USB is required (modern laptops with USB-C require a USB 2.0/3.0 hub, for instance the MacBook Pro).
 Drivers and an IDE need to be installed before programming can take off.
 Attendees are encouraged to do install the appropriate driver and download the IDE (and if nessecary, Java) beforehand, to prevent wifi bandwidth degradation during the workshop.

 ## Install driver
 In order to communicate with a NodeMCU via USB, a driver is needed.
-Drivers here are for Windows (https://github.com/rudiniemeijer/softwarecircus/blob/master/CP210x_Windows_Drivers.zip) and OS X (SiLabsUSBDriverDisk.dmg).
+Drivers here are for Windows ([CP210x_Windows_Drivers.zip][https://github.com/rudiniemeijer/softwarecircus/blob/master/CP210x_Windows_Drivers.zip]) and OS X ([SiLabsUSBDriverDisk.dmg][https://github.com/rudiniemeijer/softwarecircus/blob/master/SiLabsUSBDriverDisk.dmg]).
 Install on your favorite platform and you're good to go.

 ## Integrated development environment
 A complete IDE is available, in the form of ESPlorer.jar, a Java program.
 Java needs to be already installed on your computer though.
 If nothing happens when you doubleclick ESPlorer.jar, you need to install Java as well.